 And create a beautiful, rich life that’s designed around what you desire—because here’s the secret: you can.

-When you have six-figure student loans, an inbox full of bills, and a savings account with only $83.85 in it…the idea of wealth sounds so distant, you’d have to board a SpaceX rocket to reach it.
+When you have six-figure student loans and an inbox full of bills …the idea of wealth sounds so distant, you’d have to board a SpaceX rocket to reach it.

 The truth is: no matter what your financial situation is, wealth is available to you.
 You just need a trusted guide and mentor to show you how to get there.

-There’s a big difference between me and most of the people giving out financial advice on the internet: I’ve been in your well-worn Danskos.
+There’s a big difference between me and most of the people giving out financial advice on the internet: I've been there.

-Hi, I’m Bonnie Koo, MD.
-I’m a board-certified dermatologist who’s passionate about teaching personal finance strategies designed specifically for women physicians.
-Just like you, I had to work harder to become and prove myself as a physician, just because I was a woman in a male-dominated field.
+Hi!
+I’m Bonnie Koo.
+I’m a master certified life coach, mother, partner and a retired dermatologist who’s passionate about teaching personal finance strategies designed specifically for successful women.
+Just like you, I had to work harder to become and prove myself as a woman.

 I wasn’t born or raised wealthy.
 In fact, I was born in South Korea, but my decidedly lower-middle-class family and I immigrated to New Jersey when I was two.
-My parents had the immigrant mindset of work hard, study hard, and become a doctor.
+My parents had the immigrant mindset of work hard, study hard, and become a doctor (or lawyer).

 After majoring in biochemistry at Barnard College, I actually worked in the IT department of Morgan Stanley for four years.
 I made a six-figure salary by age 23.
 But I realized I really did want to help people, so I pursued my medical degree at Columbia University, and completed residency by age 38.